ON THIS PAGE: You will learn about the different types of treatments doctors use for people with bone sarcoma. Use the menu to see other pages.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion at a sarcoma specialty center before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of surgery, medication, and radiation therapy.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.